dapr/docs/daprdocs/content/en/concepts/observability-concept.md

 ## Observability for your application with Dapr

-When you leverage Dapr API building blocks to perform service-to-service calls and pub/sub messaging, Dapr offers an advantage with respect to [distributed tracing]({{< ref tracing >}}).
+When you leverage Dapr API building blocks to perform service-to-service calls, pub/sub messaging, and other APIs, Dapr offers an advantage with respect to [distributed tracing]({{< ref tracing >}}).
 Since this inter-service communication flows through the Dapr runtime (or "sidecar"), Dapr is in a unique position to offload the burden of application-level instrumentation.

 ### Distributed tracing